yalungtang/mercadolibre-react-express-ssr/README.md

 ```bash
 npm run serve:prod
 ```

+## Future features

+Some improvements are to be done regarding the development scripts to help develop new features of the wrapper.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.